Types of Taxes Related to Real Estate

 7. Foreign Investment Taxes

-- Example: In the U.S., FIRPTA (Foreign Investment in Real Property Tax Act) requires a withholding tax on the sale of U.S. real estate by foreign nationals.
+Example: The U.S. FIRPTA (Foreign Investment in Real Property Tax Act) taxes withholding tax upon a foreign national sale of American realty.

 8. Special Assessments

-Special assessments are temporary taxes levied by local governments to fund specific infrastructure projects, such as new roads or sewer systems.
+Special levies are temporary taxes charged by local governments to finance particular infrastructure improvements, e.g., new roads or sewers.